microsoft/atlas-design/site/src/atomics/spacing.md

 # Spacing Atomics

 Spacing atomics can be used to add margin or padding on elements.
 They are especially helpful when composing layouts.
+Note that while traditional names have been kept for property values, in their declarations these classes use css logical properties whenever possible.
+This means that while the class name may be `.margin-left-sm`, the rule is in fact `.margin-left-<size> { margin-inline-start: <size> !important; }`.
+We do this to achieve great multidirectional support that requires no extra mental overhead for developers.
+[Read me about logical props on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties).

 | cssproperty                                                                                                                                                                                                            | value                                                      | screensize                        |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------- | --------------------------------- |